danirus/django-comments-xtd/docs/tutorial.rst

       moderator.register(Post, PostCommentModerator)

 Be sure that ``PostCommentModerator`` is the only moderation class registered for the ``Post`` model, and be sure as well that the :setting:`MANAGERS` setting contains a valid email address.
-The email is based on the template ``django_comments_xtd/removal_notification_email.txt`` already provided within the django-comments-xtd app.
-After these changes flagging a comment with a **Removal suggestion** must trigger an email.
+The message sent is based on the ``django_comments_xtd/removal_notification_email.txt`` template, already provided within django-comments-xtd.
+After these changes flagging a comment with a **Removal suggestion** will trigger a notification by mail.

 Liked it, Disliked it